SCIJacob000/Project-1/README.md

 player 1 attemots to stop the ball as close to center as possible to get the biggest catch

-player 2 reapest the same process
+player 2 repeats the same process

-after 5 attempt each to catch a fish
+after 5 attempts each to catch a fish the game is over and whichever user caugght more weight in fish will be declared the winner the othere user will be declared the loser

 realistic goals